 Item responds to these sub-outcomes: Not applicable

-- maximising the use of Early Start Kindergarten and Pre-Purchased Kindergarten Places
+maximising the use of Early Start Kindergarten and Pre-Purchased Kindergarten places

-- collaborating with kindergarten and other support services
+collaborating with kindergarten services and support services

 providing guidance, practical support and information to parents/carers and case managers about kindergarten provision and benefits

 increasing educators' capacity and capability to work with families and children experiencing vulnerability, through coaching and mentoring.

 Services in a region are encouraged to 'pool' a portion of their school readiness funding to cover set-up costs.
 These are about $164,000/year for a region.
 Please contact ECMS directly to determine the most cost-effective way to access support.

 Target population: children known to child protection and family support services who are not attending early childhood services.

 Factors to consider: to participate, services must be rated at 'Meeting National Quality Standard' or higher.
 The program requires the employment of a family violence worker, case manager or social worker located at multiple services.
 Services should 'pool' school readiness funding to benefit from a collective regional program.